 Today we're excited to share a guest post from Kelly Segat, Global Head of Programs and Client Experience at Inkling.
 Inkling is a client of Stopgaps' whose leadership programs create sustained shifts in mindset and behaviour that awaken individuals, teams and organisations to their full potential.

-Kelly knows a thing or two about about hiring & attracting the right talent having spent a large portion of her career working in Talent, HR, Customer Success and Coaching for organisations like LinkedIn and Suncorp.
+Kelly knows a thing or two about hiring & attracting the right talent having spent a large portion of her career working in Talent, HR, Customer Success and Coaching for organisations like LinkedIn and Suncorp.
 In this guest post from Inkling, Kelly shares her top tips for attracting and engaging the right talent for your organisation.

 Let’s jump right in!